College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 The men’s College World Series is one of the NCAA’s marquee championships, drawing an average of 22,000 thousand fans per game to Omaha every spring to watch future pros ping balls around the $131 million TD Ameritrade Park.

 But on television, the Women’s College World Series draws nearly as many viewers as baseball.
-While the ratings for the NCAA men’s basketball championship far outstrip the women’s, the softball tournament drew an average of one million viewers over the 2019 tournament, according to ESPN, while baseball drew 1.1 million.
+While the ratings for the NCAA men’s basketball championship far outstrip the women’s, the softball tournament drew an average of 1 million viewers over the 2019 tournament, according to ESPN, while baseball drew 1.1 million.

 ESPN, which airs both championships, considers the sports to be roughly equal in value to the network, according to a person familiar with the sports’ television rights.
 The network paid $500 million in 2010 for the right to broadcast the two events, along with the women’s basketball tournament and nearly two dozen other championships, until 2024.